 A hashtag has to be relevant to your community, or it will be met with confusion, annoyance or disdain.
 Show that you get them.

-And make it clear that your brand will repost and give some social media love to the best user-generated photos.
+And make it clear that your brand will repost and give some social media love to the best User Generated photos and videos.
 This is a win-win for both of you: your customers get exposure and potential new followers, and you, of course, get great authentic content.

 4. Aim for short and sweet